hoch/canopy/README.md

+NOTE: The project is not actively maintained at the moment.

 # Canopy

 When you build something bigger than a toy demo with Web Audio API, being able to test and verify is crucial.
 Canopy provide you with visual tools for prototyping, testing and verification for Web Audio development.